BELARUS: Raids and fines restart, eviction again suspended for now

 However, on the morning of 14 June, the Church learned that the housing authority which initiated the eviction had recalled its request from the Court a week earlier.

 New Life has been struggling since 2002 to keep control of its private church property.
 This is a renovated cowshed on the edge of the city, which the authorities claim cannot have its use changed into a church.
-Worship by a Belarusian Orthodox Church (Moscow Patriarchate) parish in a converted railway carriage 500 metres (yards) away has not faced similar obstruction (see eg. F18News 21 February 2005 http://www.forum18.org/
+However, since January 2001 meetings for worship by a Belarusian Orthodox Church (Moscow Patriarchate) parish in a converted railway carriage 500 metres (yards) away from New Life have faced any problems related to the railway carriage’s legal status or use as a place of worship.
+In November 2004 police by mistake visited the Orthodox Church thinking it was New Life Church (see eg. F18News 21 February 2005 http://www.forum18.org/archive.php?article_id=516).

 Higher Economic Court executor Olga Shcherbovich, who signed the eviction order, told Forum 18 on 14 May that the recall procedure was underway as the housing authorities had retracted their request.
 At a hearing at Minsk City Economic Court later in the day, in a decision seen by Forum 18, Judge Andrei Avdeyev formally suspended the eviction order.